-As we can see, the use of our SMME method allows us to obtain less distorted signals without suffering from serious deterioration in the separation performance (SIR).
-Moreover we performed informal listening tests and it is important to note that much less musical noise is heard when separation is undertaken using SMME than when only sparseness is used.
+As we can see, the use of our SMME method allows us to obtain less distorted signals.

+We performed informal listening tests and it is important to note that, for the third signal, although the two SDR results are very close, much less musical noise is heard when separation is undertaken using SMME than when only sparseness is used.

-6. CONCLUSION
+6. Conclusion